Tankiziyya

 It is part of the west wall of the al-Aqsa Compound.

 It is also known as the Maḥkama building.

 History

+Mamluk period

 The building was created in 1328–1330, funded through a waqf (charitable endowment) by Tankiz, a Baḥrite Mamlūk viceroy and emir.

 And the name Tankiziyya commemorates him (Tankiz with the nisba suffix).

 The endowment also included revenues from several urban businesses and Palestinian villages, such as Ayn Qinya.

 The Tankiziyya served three main purposes: a madrasa, a school for the muḥaddithūn (experts in hadith), and a home for a community of Sufis.
 There were a set of rules regulating when and where each of the three separate groups would meet for daily recitations of the Qur'an and prayers for Tankiz, his descendants and the ruling sultan.

 The building also included a library, a khanqah and a school for orphans.